h0uter/old-portfolio/index.md

 <!-- additionally I aspire to apply my robotics skills with realizing seamless smart prosthethic arms during my carreer-->

-You can find my most recent projects down here ⬇
+You can find some of my most recent projects down here ⬇